redhead/diploma-thesis/Suggestions_As_stated_above_the__.md

 #### Snapshotting

 Event sourcing is now used in all the aggregates without snapshotting.
 If system writes (i.e. command processing) become slow, it may be caused by too many events being queried and handled to get the aggregate instance to the desired state before handling the state change.
-According to Greg Young, the author of event sourcing, aggregates do not need snapshotting if the number of events of an instance is in hundreds**citation needed**[greg young video].
+According to Greg Young, the author of event sourcing, aggregates do not need snapshotting if the number of events of an instance is in hundreds \cite{greg-youtube}.
 If the number of events increases to thousands, snapshotting is a good way to optimize the write model.
-For more information about snapshotting in Axon Framework, see the Axon documentation**citation needed**.
+For more information about snapshotting in Axon Framework, see the Axon documentation \cite{axon-docs}.

 #### Specialized event store

 Events are now stored in the same database as the read model, a PostreSQL database.
 This may not be a great choice for an event store because it is not optimized to do this task, and what's more, it is harder to implement publish-subscribe event processing on top of it.
 My recommendation is to search for a different database engine to store the events to.
-Particularly, EventStore **reference needed** and Kafka **reference needed** seem to be great candidates as they refer to event sourcing and processing in their overview and documentation.
+Particularly, EventStore \cite{eventstore} and Apache Kafka \cite{kafka} seem to be great candidates as they refer to event sourcing and processing in their overview and documentation.